Stop me if you’ve seen this one before.

 - What appears in the bulletin should go on the website as well.

-Unfortunately, posting event flyers as images like that on the synagogue’s website is an outdated practice, and it does more harm than good.
+Posting event flyers as images on a synagogue’s website is an outdated practice which does more harm than good.

 Why should synagogues not post event flyers on their websites?